 My end target is to help clinicians save more animals.
 Right now, a virus known as canine parvovirus type-2 (CPV-2) is endemic in India.
 It causes severe hemorrhagic diarrhea in dogs and cats and has very high death rates because there is no antiviral drug.
 To save the animals, I need to know how to identify and track antibiotic-resistant bacteria, which have become a major problem in our country.

-Why are antibiotic-resistant bacteria such a problem for this type of viral infection?
+Why are antibiotic-resistant bacteria problematic for this type of viral infection?

 CPV-2 suppresses the immune system and damages the lining of the intestines, causing severe bleeding and necrosis.
 This makes it very easy for opportunistic bacteria like E. coli, Salmonella and Klebsiella to enter the bloodstream and cause systemic infections.
 If left untreated, the mortality rate can reach 91%.
 To save the animals, we have to use intensive antibiotic treatments and fluids with electrolytes.
 However, inappropriate use of antibiotics has created bacteria that are resistant to multiple antibiotics, which makes the infection extremely difficult to treat.